iTerm2

 When you start a terminal application, by default it is running a shell called Bash.
 It’s the most popular shell, but there are alternatives that make using the terminal faster and more comfortable for developers.

 My choice is ZSH and ZSH framework - Oh My ZSH.
-It comes bundled with a hot of helpful functions, helpers and plugins that boost your productivity.
+It comes bundled with a lot of helpful functions, helpers and plugins that boost your productivity.

 Make Your Terminal Pretty